rism-digital/musescore-mei-tests/README.md

 The script also runs `xmldiff` on the two MEI files stored into a `diff.txt` file and the number of changes in `result.txt`

-These files are not stored in the repository
+Only the `.ms.mei` (first output form MuseScore) file is stored in the repository.
+All the others are not.

 ## Running all tests